andrewrgarcia/codeanvil/README.md

 ## License

-This project is licensed under the MIT License.
+Licensed under the MIT License because control is good—but open-source control is even better!